sergiorosendo/tibia_nodie/README.md

 Wanna watch a movie or play Dota while still training magic level?
 With NoDie you can do just that!

-Keys are sent directly to your Tibia Client, so the bot will actions will not interfere with anything that you are doing or typing.
+Keys are sent directly to your Tibia Client, so *NoDie*'s actions will not interfere with anything that you are doing or typing.

 #### Tips and Tricks